mshomper/noise-explorer/README.md

 ---

-What it does
+**What it does**

-f13ld.noise generates three-dimensional porous scaffold geometry from mathematical noise fields — the same underlying mathematics used to simulate natural textures and terrains in computer graphics.
+F13LD.noise generates three-dimensional porous scaffold geometry from mathematical noise fields — the same underlying mathematics used to simulate natural textures and terrains in computer graphics.
 Unlike crystallographic lattice structures (TPMS), noise-based scaffolds produce organic, statistically homogeneous geometries that closely resemble biological tissues such as trabecular bone, open-cell foam, and vascular networks.
 The tool runs entirely in your browser using WebGL.
 You can explore designs visually in real time across a 2D cross-section view and an interactive 3D raymarched render, then export a JSON parameter file compatible with the companion TPMS Builder sweep tool for downstream mechanical analysis.

 ---